This is what happens in Tabletop RPGs when the Game Master gets utterly fed up with the players: he kills them all spectacularly.

 NOTE: This is not just a trope for everyone in a story dying.
 That is Kill 'em All.Also, do not add examples about the extinction of the dinosaurs.
 They are not a part of this trope.
 They too fall under Kill 'em All.
 Unless you believe God did it because dinosaurs were too sinful.

 open/close all folders

 Anime and Manga

-In Yu-Gi-Oh!'s early manga, Yami Bakura was an evil dungeon master whose goal was to steal his players' souls.
+Early in Yu-Gi-Oh!, Yami Bakura was an evil dungeon master whose goal was to steal his players' souls.
 When the series' protagonist managed to nearly beat him, he attempted to self-destruct and kill EVERYBODY.
 (The RPG allowed less freedom of rock-falling since it's played on a set game board.)

 Every GM who isn't Patty Gauzwieler will pull this at one point or another in the comic.
 The most infamous is Weird Pete's Temple of Horrendous Doom, an obvious jab at the Tomb of Horrors.

 One nice storyline, after the group pulled off some particularly annoying feat of munchkinry, rather than declaring a RFED, B.A. manipulates the characters that the same players play in his other, science fiction campaign, into nuking his fantasy world (and thus, their fantasy characters) into oblivion.

 Averted when Weird Pete gets into a battle of wills with Sara over whether he can manage to kill off her player-character.
 After he arbitrarily declares the entire dungeon falls on her PC, Sara simply invokes a magical debt to survive it and then uses class level skills to begin digging her way out.
 When Bob asks Brian, "So who's losing?", Brian answers, "The architecture."